 - The bassist in Guitar Hero 3 has Blinding Bangs and a massive beard that covers everything but his nose.

 - Pokémon: Piloswine, Ralts, and Woobat.
 Deino and Zweilous would be this, except they have no eyes to cover, hence justifying their Hustle ability (increases Attack, lowers accuracy).

 - Bebedora from Arc the Lad: Twilight of the Spirits has a large hat covering the top half of her head.
 Sometimes it goes up a little, and it looks like she has no eyes at all!

 - Kuroda Kanbe from Sengoku Basara has two small bangs that seem to be permanently attached to his eyes.

 - Baby Eoleo in Golden Sun: The Lost Age has an always-confused look that's only amplified by the bangs in his face.
 Awwwwww!
 He grew his hair out and tied it back by Dark Dawn.

 - Rachael Foley from Resident Evil: Revelations.
 You never see her eyes because the top portion of her face is completely covered by her bangs.
 Oddly enough, she does complain about having poor vision but it's because she lost an eye during her mission.

-- EarthBound/MOTHER 3: Pokey/Porky Minch has a big blonde bowl cut that completely obscures his eyes, and remains that way despite his many, many physical and design changes over the course of the games.
+- EarthBound/Mother 3: Pokey/Porky Minch has a big messy blonde mop that completely obscures his eyes, and remains that way despite his many, many physical and cosmetic changes over the course of the games.

 - A common feature in Dating Sims (especially those made in The Nineties) which want to show the main protagonist, but want to maintain a degree of anonymity so that the player can identify himself to the character.
 The Tokimeki Memorial series and its Spiritual Successor Mitsumete Knight are two good (non-H) examples of this.